 Course Advisory: SCC minimum English standard.
 Course emphasis is on understanding the various properties of clothing and drapery, as used with the figure in painting and drawing.
 Gesture, proportion, form and color will be studied in relation to the clothed figure.
 Projects will include a variety of costume statements including fashion, sport, fantasy or science fiction and theatre costume.
-Repeatable 1 time.
 One to two hours lecture, three to four and one-half hours lab.

-Exhibition Design
+ART 060 Exhibition Design

-Course Advisory: Eligibility for ENGL 1.
+Course Advisory: Eligibility for ENGL 001.
 Provides fundamentals of designing exhibitions in galleries, museum, and alternative spaces.
 Students will gain hands-on experience managing all aspects of the Solano Art Gallery.
 Topics covered include selection, design and installation of exhibitions; defining the mission of a gallery; public relations; and career opportunties.
 Field trip may be required.
-Repeatable 2 times.
-Two hours lecture, four and one-half hours lab.
+Two hours lecture, four and onehalf hours lab.